rekado/lv2-mdaMetaPiano/README.md

 The original mda VST plug-ins by Paul Kellett are released under the MIT license or under the GPL "either version 2 of the License, or (at your option) any later version".
-The LV2 ports of the mdaPiano and mdaEPiano plugins by rekado are released under the same licenses.
+The LV2 ports of the mdaPiano and mdaEPiano plugins by rekado are released under GPLv3, or (at your option) any later version.